 Social Apps Changed The Gen-Y View On Plastic Surgery

-Many surgeons are attributing this rise to the increased usage of social media platforms.
+Many surgeons (and media articles) are attributing this rise to the increased usage of social media platforms.
 This only further proves the issue is a social media fallout, not a gender-specific disorder.

-Internet transformations are a part of our daily feeds, and people have the ability to continually take their looks to the next level with these filtered makeovers.
+Internet transformations are a part of our daily feeds, and people can continually take their looks to the next level with these filtered makeovers.

 The current trend is blurring the lines between the real and the fake and stirring up immense controversy with this plastic surgery initiative.